Photos: UW takes on Colorado in Pac-12 tournament

 Related Stories

-- UW vs. Colorado: Live updates, how to watch, stream Huskies’ Pac-12 tournament semifinal
+- UW vs. Oregon: Live updates, how to watch, stream as No. 1 Huskies battle rival Ducks for Pac-12 title

-- Impressions from UW’s thrilling Pac-12 tournament win over USC: Can Huskies stay hot vs. Colorado?
+- UW Huskies, Oregon will renew rivalry in Pac-12 tournament title game: What you need to know

-- After passing Jason Kidd, Huskies’ Matisse Thybulle closes in on Gary Payton’s steals record
+- Washington’s ‘other guys’ are the key to making Pac-12 championship game

 Bettina Hansen: bhansen@seattletimes.com.